 If you still don't receive a reply within a few days, write a self-reply asking why you didn't receive a reply, and include a brief statement of why replying to you matters and what you're looking for.

 If you still don't receive a reply within a few days, email me personally (email@example.com) and ask for an answer and say that you've read Paths Forward.
-Link the FI Google Group topic, or at least give the subject line and date.
+Link the CF Forum topic.

 You're welcome to try contacting me in other ways, and that often works, but no promises.